 - You’ll receive guidance on the best saxophone equipment for your needs.

-- You’ll be enlightened by interviews including podcasts with some of the best sax players on the scene.
+- You’ll be enlightened by interviews featuring some of the world’s best sax players.

 - By learning from, and about, the great saxophonists past and present, you will find yourself doused with healthy helpings of genius juice.